8 Steps to Building a VOD Platform with OTT Delivery

-5. Tap Into Professional Services for Custom Development Assistance
+4. Tap Into Professional Services for Custom Development Assistance

-Therefore, the next step here involves using professional services to develop and integrate your streaming service.
-Professional services assist with tasks such as API integration, mobile app development, custom website and video portal creation, and more.
+We recommend using professional services to develop and integrate your streaming service.
+Professional services assist with tasks such as API integration, mobile app development, custom website, and video portal creation, and more.

 6. Enable Security Features and Monetize

-Now that you’ve completed basic setup and task integration, it’s time to fine-tune your content and prepare it for release.
+Now that you’ve completed a basic setup and task integration, it’s time to fine-tune your content and prepare it for release.
 Two important parts of this step are enabling security features and setting up video monetization.

 Another example is AES encryption, which uses cryptography to secure your videos against interception and hacking.
 For a full list of security features that you might want to use, check out our guide to securing online video.

 Embedding videos on your website is easy—as simple as copy and paste.
-However, for OTT video this step could also involve using a video platform API to create a custom mobile app or a dynamically-populated, automatically generated set of playlists on your custom video portal website.
+However, for a large bank of on-demand video content, this step could be a bit more complicated.
+It may involve using a video platform API to create a custom mobile app or an automatically generated set of playlists on a video portal website.

-This includes what they watch, how long they watch, what devices they use, where they are located, etcetera.
-The data you gather in this stage can help you iterate, grow, expand, and improve your efforts in the future based on hard evidence.
+This includes what they watch, how long they watch, what devices they use, where they are located, etc. The data you gather in this stage can help you expand and improve your efforts in the future based on the audience that you are reaching.

-We also offer a 30-day free trial of Dacast, with no credit card required.
+We also offer a 14-day free trial of Dacast, with no credit card required.
 It’s a risk-free way to test out our platform today.
 If you’re ready to test our platform yourself, just click the button below: